cplanner-group1/CPlanner/README.md

 We will have different apps for different APIs in CPlanner project, include:
 1. accounts : for managing accounts as we signup, login and...
+2. tasks : for task manager app
+3. charts : for course selection app